 Apply Online, Same Day Funding

-Although rewiring might seem cost-prohibitive when buying a single-family home, owners of older homes with outdated wiring systems may find that the cost to rewire a house can be money well spent.
+Finally, factor in the long-term costs and benefits.
+Although rewiring might seem cost-prohibitive when buying a single-family home, owners may find that the cost of rewiring a house — and the peace of mind the upgrade provides — can be money well spent.

 The Takeaway